 Ina Wagner’s scientific career has been based on interdisciplinarity from the outset.
 Her major intellectual project is to achieve a deeper understanding of (collaborative) work practices and technology use in fields as varied as health care, architecture and urban planning, and other professional contexts.
-As diverse as her research topics may appear, they have a common focus on material practices in different professional and organizational contexts, in particular on how cooperative practice reproduces the diversity of its environment in the form of the multiplicity of ‘small worlds’ of professions and specialties.
+As diverse as her research topics may appear, they have a common focus on work practices in different professional and organizational contexts, in particular on how collaborative work reproduces the diversity of its environment in the form of the multiplicity of ‘small worlds’ of professions and specialties.
 In much of her work she is also applying a gender perspective.

-Ina Wagner was among the first to bring health care to the attention of CSCW research, with a monograph ‘Das computerisierte Krankenhaus’ (1991), followed by a series of projects and peer reviewed journal papers on nursing and computer technologies (based on field studies in Austria and France); on time planning in a surgical clinic; on the introduction of PACS (digital imaging and archiving technologies) in radiology (with a focus on spatial relationships in work settings); and, more recently, on the variations of work practices and artefacts in several oncology clinics in Austria, with a view onto understanding the tensions between local work practices and global concerns.
+Ina Wagner was among the first to bring health care to the attention of CSCW research, with a monograph ‘Das computerisierte Krankenhaus’ (1991), followed by a series of projects and peer reviewed journal papers on nursing and computer technologies (based on field studies in Austria and France); on time planning in a surgical clinic; on the introduction of PACS (digital imaging and archiving technologies) in radiology (with a focus on spatial relationships in work settings); and on the variations of work practices and artefacts in several oncology clinics in Austria, with a view onto understanding the tensions between local work practices and global concerns.

 Much of Ina Wagner’s research within the last ten years has been embedded in the context of EU funded technology development projects.
 This allowed her to immerse herself in experimental, creative, and participatory practices, directed at bridging the social worlds of practitioners and those of engineers, with a focus on understanding use situations of technologies and their appropriation by practitioners.
-The mixed-reality technologies, which were developed by Ina Wagner’s research team in the context of EU project IPCity was recently selected to be shown at the European City of Science exhibition in the Grand Palais, Paris (Nov 14-16, 2008).
+The mixed-reality technologies, which were developed by Ina Wagner’s research team in the context of EU project IPCity was selected to be shown at the European City of Science exhibition in the Grand Palais, Paris (Nov 14-16, 2008).